Bruins vs. Canadiens Player Props Betting Odds

-Player prop bet odds for David Pastrnak, Cole Caufield and others are available when the Boston Bruins visit the Montreal Canadiens at Bell Centre on Saturday (at 7:00 PM ET).
+Player prop bet options for David Pastrnak, Nicholas Suzuki and others are available when the Boston Bruins host the Montreal Canadiens at TD Garden on Saturday (at 7:00 PM ET).

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!